- Biological Inventions

 b.
 Different types of marks recognized/ registered/ Registration of Non-traditional marks

-Under Section 2(1) of the new bill, the definition of sign has been widened and now includes “any letter, word, name, signature, numeral, device, brand, heading, label, ticket, shape of goods or their packaging, colour, sound, scent, hologram, positioning, sequence of motion or any combination thereof.” as in comparison with the present Trade Marks Act, 1976 which under Section 3 defines the term “mark” as including “a device, brand, heading, label, ticket, name, signature, word, letter, numeral or any combination thereof.”, thus incorporating non – traditional trademarks such as scent, sound, shape, colour, holograms,positioning and motion marks.
+Under Section 2(1) of the new bill, the definition of the sign has been widened and now includes “any letter, word, name, signature, numeral, device, brand, heading, label, ticket, the shape of goods or their packaging, color, sound, scent, hologram, positioning, the sequence of motion or any combination thereof.” in comparison with the present Trade Marks Act, 1976 which under Section 3 defines the term “mark” as including “a device, brand, heading, label, ticket, name, signature, word, letter, numeral or any combination thereof.”, thus incorporating non – traditional trademarks such as scent, sound, shape, color, holograms, positioning, and motion marks.

 (1) Recognition of collective marks